Amirmoh11n/Nurai/README.md

-Hello I am Amir.
+<div>Hello I am Amir.
 In this repository, we will publish the products of Nourai company.
 We are a team of united engineers working on this project.
-We plan to release models and move towards Neuromorphic AI.
+We plan to release models and move towards Neuromorphic AI.</div>